uc-dataviz/course/assignments/Survey_Report.md

 Conclusion
 ----------

 The conclusion is pretty intuitive.
 Graps (especially the graphs have points with difference sizes) conveys the rank better.The table with statistics can better convey the numbers.
+We measure the effects of table and graph by the accuracy and speed of the people's memory.